 2. Check With Your Local Lumber Discount Store

 Similar to the clothing and housewares outlet malls spread across the country are lumber discount stores like Lumber Liquidators.
 These businesses buy discontinued products and make large bulk purchases, and then pass the savings on to you.
 The selection might be limited but, then again, they may have just what you're looking for.
 Check-in with them frequently to see what’s new in the warehouse.

 3. Check Your Local Habitat for Humanity ReStore

 For smaller projects, make a trip to your local Habitat for Humanity ReStore.
-This organization makes home ownership possible for many families across the nation by helping them build homes and obtain an affordable loan.
+This organization makes homeownership possible for many families across the nation by helping them build homes and obtain an affordable loan.
 The ReStores accept donations of all building materials and resell them as a way to fund this goal.
 Check with your local ReStore for flooring that may have been donated.
-It’s common to see many unopened boxes of matching product at a steep discount from buying new!
+It’s common to see many unopened boxes of matching products at a steep discount from buying new!

 4. Find a Coupon Online

 If you find the perfect flooring to suit your needs, be sure to check for a coupon to save you some dough.
 For example, if you plan to install a Pergo product that you find at Lowe’s, peruse the internet for a discount coupon.
 Lowe’s issues coupons to new customers or local patrons whenever they open a store in a new area.
 Recipients often post these coupon codes online for other people to use.
 Start with the store’s website to see if they are offering a discount or mention coupon code.
 If you don’t find anything there, run a search at RetailMeNot and try any coupon codes that pop up there. eBay members often sell coupon codes, as well.
 For example, you can commonly find a Lowe’s 10% off coupon, which you can buy for $ 0.99 and gain immediate access to via electronic transfer to your email.
 Then, use that coupon to place your online order or print and take it to the store.